 Certain Company entities have previously entered into the Existing LSAs with the Law Firm, an affiliate of certain Members, for the recovery of Claims.
 Pursuant to the terms of the Existing LSAs, the Law Firm provides the Company with investigation, case management, research and legal services in the pursuit of recovery of Claims in exchange for a portion of the recovered proceeds relating to such Claims.
 The Existing LSAs also provide that the Law Firm serves as lead counsel or co-lead counsel for any litigation relating to such Claims.
-As of June 30, 2024 and December 31, 2023, there was no amount due, as amounts paid through the prepaid noted above had covered amounts of existing LSAs due to the Law Firm for Claim recoveries.
-For the three and six months ended June 30, 2024 and 2023, \$3.0 million and \$6.0 million, and \$4.7 million \$8.9 million, respectively, was included in Professional fees - legal, for expenses related to the Law Firm in the condensed consolidated statements of operations.
+As of September 30, 2024, the Company had a payable to the Law Firm amounting to \$0.8 million in connection with Claim recoveries.
+As of December 31, 2023, there was no amount due, as amounts paid through the prepaid noted above had covered amounts of existing LSAs due to the Law Firm for Claim recoveries.
+For the three and nine months ended September 30, 2024 and 2023, \$1.7 million and \$7.7 million, and \$4.6 million and \$13.5 million, respectively, was included in Professional fees - legal, for expenses related to the Law Firm in the condensed consolidated statements of operations.
 The amounts are related to the payment of Law Firm expenses as noted above.

 In addition, during fiscal year 2023, the Company issued an unsecured promissory note in an aggregate principal amount of \$4.95 million to the Law Firm, to provide general operational funding (the "Law Firm Loan").
-The aggregate unpaid principal amount of this promissory note is due 24 months from the date of the most recent advance from the Second Amended and Restated First Lien Credit Agreement is made.
-As of June 30, 2024, this promissory note is due on January 15, 2026.
+The aggregate unpaid principal amount of this promissory note is due 24 months from the date of the most recent advance from the Hazel Credit Agreement is made.
+As of September 30, 2024, this promissory note was due on September 3, 2026.
 This promissory note does not carry interest and is payable by the Company at any time, without prepayment penalties, fees, or other expenses.
 On March 4, 2024, the Board authorized the partial repayment of the Law Firm Loan in the amount of \$0.4 million, which funds were to be used for the express purpose of paying property taxes on real property owned and pledged by the MSP Principals to HPH as collateral in connection with the Working Capital Credit Facility.

-For the three and six months ended June 30, 2024, \$3.4 thousand and \$42.6 thousand, respectively, were included in cost of revenue for expenses related to the Law Firm in the condensed consolidated statements of operations.
-For the three and six months ended June 30, 2023, no amounts of cost of revenue for expenses related to the Law Firm were included in the condensed consolidated statements of operations.
+For both the three and nine months ended September 30, 2024, \$1.3 million were included in cost of revenue for expenses related to the Law Firm in the condensed consolidated statements of operations.
+For both the three and nine months ended September 30, 2023, \$0.3 million of cost of revenue for expenses related to the Law Firm were included in the condensed consolidated statements of operations.

 The Law Firm may also collect and/or hold cash on behalf of the Company in the ordinary course of business.
-As of June 30, 2024 and December 31, 2023, \$0.9 million and \$0.8 million, respectively, was due from the Law Firm and included in the condensed consolidated balance sheets in Affiliate Receivable.
+As of September 30, 2024 and December 31, 2023, \$0.9 million and \$0.8 million, respectively, was due from the Law Firm and included in the condensed consolidated balance sheets in Affiliate Receivable.

 In addition, the Company rents office space from the Law Firm as discussed in Note 8, Leases.